 Judge blocks Kroger-Albertsons merger over threat to consumers

-New York (CNN) — A federal judge in Oregon blocked Kroger’s proposed $25 billion merger with Albertsons, ruling that the deal would limit competition in the grocery industry and harm consumers.
+New York (CNN) — A federal judge in Oregon blocked Kroger’s proposed $25 billion tie-up with Albertsons, ruling that the largest merger in US supermarket history would limit competition and harm consumers.

+The ruling is a major setback for the grocers and puts the merger’s likelihood in jeopardy.
+Neither company immediately commented following the ruling.

 The merger, announced in 2022, sought to combine the fifth and tenth largest retailers in the country.
 The companies own dozens of grocery chains, including Safeway, Vons, Harris Teeter and Fred Meyer.